Raducanu can become one of world’s most marketable athletes

 “That’s a huge benefit from a brand perspective, from an eyeballs point of view there is no bigger market to tap into.”

 Raducanu’s rise from obscurity to having her face plastered on Times Square billboards will have the sports clothing brands vying for her signature.
-After Osaka won back-to-back Grand Slam titles in 2018 and 2019, Nike reportedly paid $10m to take her from rivals Adidas.
+After Osaka won back-to-back Grand Slam titles in 2018 and 2019, Nike reportedly paid $10 million (RM41 million) to take her from rivals Adidas.

 Raducanu's appeal goes beyond the court, according to Conrad Wiacek, head of sport analysis at GlobalData.